- The Crypto Fire

 Reflexivity is the idea that market sentiment creates a feedback loop.
 Participants’ perceptions influence prices, which in turn reinforce those perceptions.
 For instance:

+The reverse happens in drawdowns.
 Falling prices incite panic selling, driving further declines.

 Traditional financial theories assume markets aim for equilibrium, where prices reflect intrinsic value.
 Reflexivity challenges this notion, suggesting markets are driven by perceptions rather than reality.
 Crypto, with its high volatility and speculative nature, exemplifies reflexivity.
 A single piece of news can trigger wild price swings, as investors react emotionally rather than rationally.